 - In a separate bowl whisk together the eggs and parmesan.

 - Off the heat, toss butternut noodles with parmesan egg mixture for 1-2 minutes, until fully combined and heat has cooked egg.
-If sauce is a little thick, try adding a little bit of water (1 Tbsp at a time) until it reaches desired consistency (I needed about 2-3 Tbsp water).
+If sauce is a little thick, try adding a little bit of water (1 tablespoon at a time) until it reaches desired consistency (I needed about 2-3 tablespoon water).

 - Serve immediately and enjoy.